hariprasath-v/AV_ripikai-hackfest-unleashing-ai-potential/README.md

         * cv2

 * Model
   #### Trained the convnext_xlarge_384 model using the Fastai Vision Learner on stratified split training data with various augmentations.
-Two epochs were used for training, and early stopping was implemented to control overfitting by monitoring the validation log loss.
+Two epochs were used for training, and an early stopping callback was used to control overfitting by monitoring the validation log loss.
 The test data was predicted, and test-time augmentation was applied to ensure confident predictions.